tainari/100_days_of_python/README.md

 For example, if the register is empty and a user pays 5 quarters and 3 dimes for a $1.50 espresso, they're told the machine can't make change.

 ## Day 17: Quiz Game 🤔
 True-or-false quiz game with twelve questions, focused on OOP.
 Added some answer verification.
+(Updated to be more OOP-focused and with external question bank)